hannasm/ExpressiveLoggingDotNet/ExpressiveLogging.Tests/README_ExpressiveAssertions.md

 * MSTest via ExpressiveAssertions.MSTest - ExpressiveAssertions.MSTest.MSTestAssertionTool

+# Rendering
+One of the main components that is being decoupled in this library is the rendering code.
+It is possible to customize the experience of assertion failure in a variety of ways based on the use cases you are targeting.
+In the simplest scenario one wants to throw an exception with a textual representation of an assertion that has failed.
+In more complex scenarios, it may be desilrable to render obejct graphs, transport assertion details to remote servers, or a variety of other interesting things.

+As part of this design, the work of generating a human-readable textual representation of an assertion is part of a separte component from the one which actually generates a test-framework specific exception signaling that an assertion has failed.

+From a client / user perspective, a little extra work is necesarry to setup a chain of renders that delivers all the desired features.

+When developing for this assertion library, it is necesarry to keep components stripped down to their minimum feature set, and plan on using multiple components, and composition, to create complete and interesting functionality.

 # Usage
 The core product is the IAssertionTool interface.
 Assertions are implemented through extension methods built around this interface.